 Leaders face challenges that come from having different people, from different backgrounds, with different expectations working together.
 Generational dynamics, along with diverse levels of experience, add even more difficulty to the leadership role.
 And 2020 found leaders around the globe facing the leadership challenges of motivating remote teams.

 Leaders who want to create a strong organization focused on achieving particular goals need to navigate these many sensitivities effectively.

 Typically, that process begins with the leader looking inward.
 They need to develop an acute understanding of their own behaviors and communication styles.
-Without even realizing it, leaders can often push people away, resulting in the opposite of what they want to achieve, simply because of some issue in how they appear to those they lead.
+Without even realizing it, leaders can often push people away, resulting in the opposite of what they want to achieve, simply because they are not aware of how their communication or behavior is coming across.
 That’s where Leadership Development comes into play.
-Guided by outside experts, leaders learn to understand their behavioral styles, how to interact meaningfully with other styles, how to communicate better, and motivate others effectively.
+Guided by outside experts, leaders learn to understand their behavioral styles, how to interact meaningfully with other styles, how to communicate better, and how to motivate others effectively.

-Remote work is another cultural shift that is impacting today’s world.
+Remote work is another cultural shift impacting today’s world.
 Human beings are built for social interaction and bonding.
-Office environments typically allow the use of quick “drive-by” meetings, where a leader can drop-in on a team member and see how they’re doing in an authentic way that demonstrates personal interest and caring.
-That becomes even more important in a remote working environment.
-Being able to do so with the same level of authenticity is a special challenge.
-Leadership Development can help shape these skills.
+Office environments foster the use of quick “drive-by” meetings, where a leader can drop-in on a team member and see how they’re doing in an authentic way that demonstrates personal interest and caring.
+Social connection becomes even more important in a remote working environment where greater intention is required.
+Connecting with the same level of authenticity is a special challenge and Leadership Development can help shape those necessary skills.